opencv/opencv/modules/core/doc/operations_on_arrays.rst

     \texttt{dst} (I) =  \neg \texttt{src} (I)

-In the case of floating-point source array its machine-specific bit representation (usually IEEE754-compliant) is used for the operation. in the case of multi-channel arrays each channel is processed independently.
+In case of a floating-point source array, its machine-specific bit representation (usually IEEE754-compliant) is used for the operation.
+In case of multi-channel arrays, each channel is processed independently.

 .. index:: bitwise_or